1968 Nickel Value Checker: Errors List, “D”, “S” Mint Mark Worth

 1968-S DCAM Nickel

-Most 1968 nickels remain common in circulated condition.
-However, certain varieties command premium prices among collectors.
+Most 1968 nickels remain common in circulated condition due to their large mintages.
+However, certain varieties command premium prices that make them anything but ordinary.

 Key Features Of The 1968 Nickel

-The 1968 Jefferson nickel features Felix Schlag’s classic design from 1938.
-This year introduced a significant change with mintmarks relocating to the obverse.
+The 1968 Jefferson nickel features Felix Schlag’s classic design from 1938, with a historically significant change: mintmarks relocated to the obverse for the first time.
 The coin maintained its traditional copper-nickel composition and standard specifications throughout production.

 The Obverse Of The 1968 Nickel

 The obverse displays Thomas Jefferson’s left-facing portrait as the central element.
-The inscription “IN GOD WE TRUST” appears in block letters along the left rim.
-The word “LIBERTY” is positioned on the right side above the date.
-Below “LIBERTY,” the year 1968 is clearly stamped on the coin.
+The inscription “IN GOD WE TRUST” appears in block letters along the left rim, while “LIBERTY” sits on the right side above the date.

-The mintmark appears below the date, marking the first time this position was used.
-This placement became standard for all future Jefferson nickels.
-Felix Schlag originally created this enduring portrait design in 1938.
+The mintmark appears below the date — marking the first time this obverse position was used on a Jefferson nickel.
+Felix Schlag’s initials “FS” also appear near the lower left of the portrait, a design addition made in 1966 to credit the original artist.
 The obverse layout remains clean and balanced with well-proportioned text elements.

 The Reverse Of The 1968 Nickel